 With it’s rounded anti-graffiti wall panels, open grating, easy-to-clean coating, and interchangeable building components, it’s the the swiss army knife of restrooms.
 Every feature and placement has a purpose, from the cabinet with cleaning supplies to the motion sensors that let you know if someone is inside.
 Portland Loo’s function and aesthetic work together tangentially to fit right into any city’s landscape.

-Portland City Commissioner Randy Leonard originally had the idea at the time, because there was a rise in the city’s homeless population.
+When Portland City Commissioner Randy Leonard originally had the idea for The Loo, there was a rise in the city’s homeless population.
 Without restroom facilities, this population was left to find somewhere else to take care of business.
 The city realized that having a restroom open 24 hours a day with full public access would alleviate the need to disturb local businesses for their restroom facilities.
 They knew the solution would also help with sanitation, to prevent waste throughout public and tourist areas, as well as the spread of disease.

 Madden Fabrication took wish lists from a variety of Portland staff and volunteers, and together they created a public toilet that would prevent common problems - such as vandalism, illegal drug use or prostitution.
 The Portland Loo is easy to clean, and nothing can be ripped off the walls or easily damaged.
 It’s made with components that are commonly used by many cities, making them easy to replace or upgrade.
 And because it’s a single stall, it’s gender neutral and can still take about 300 flushes per day, comparable to an airport restroom.